iRaise Coalition Logo

 Launching a Multi-Stakeholder Coalition for Beneficial AI in Child Development

 AI fundamentally reshapes our world and offers significant new opportunities for expression, connection, and learning.
 For children and adolescents, this could offer the potential to unlock more equitable access to education globally and across socioeconomic lines, and to provide personalized learning experiences tailored to each child's unique needs and abilities.
-AI can also help children globally realize their human rights in specific context where they are threatened.
+AI can also help children globally realize their human rights in specific context where they are threatened, such as their rights to education, to freedom of expression, of association and of peaceful assembly, to access information and culture, and to participate in relevant decision-making processes.

-Harnessing AI's transformative power demands deliberate action.
-Digital media, when not designed for their best interests, can disrupt development by affecting attention, motivation, and critical thinking.
-Generative AI's capacity to mimic human relationships can foster unhealthy attachments and impair social skills.
-As UNICEF notes, this balance underscores a dual challenge: those without access risk being left behind, while those with access remain vulnerable if AI is not developed with children’s best interests as a guiding principle.
+Harnessing AI's transformative power in education for the benefit of children demands deliberate action and requires tight collaboration with child development experts, educators and children.
+Digital media integration into children's lives, when not designed for their best interests, can disrupt their development by affecting attention, altering delayed gratification and motivation, and influencing executive functioning, critical thinking and creativity.
+Generative AI's capacity to mimic human relationships can foster overreliance or age-inappropriate parasocial interactions in the context of children's immaturity, potentially leading to unhealthy attachments to AI agents and impaired social skills.
+As UNICEF notes, this balance underscores a dual challenge for children: those without access risk being left behind, while those with access remain vulnerable if AI is not developed with children’s best interests as a guiding principle.

-We are forming an international and multistakeholder coalition that fosters inclusive dialogues between governments, tech companies, researchers, and families.
-Through varied perspectives, we seek to support practical, evidence-based guidelines to safeguard and promote children's well-being in the age of AI.
-This initiative complements existing efforts in online safety and data privacy by providing a focused lens on AI's developmental impacts.
+We are forming an international and multistakeholder coalition that fosters inclusive and interdisciplinary dialogues between governments, institutions, tech companies, investors, researchers, educators, and families.
+Through varied perspectives (spanning human sciences, human rights, technology, and ethics), we seek to support practical, evidence-based guidelines to safeguard and promote children's cognitive and socio-emotional well-being in the age of AI.

 This coalition is guided by the following principles: